Wb-az/timeseries-sensor-anomaly-detection/README.md

 •	Pycaret is a high-performance, open-source, low-code library for ML modelling.
 It provides highly-efficient CPU/GPU implementations of ML models for cluster analysis, classification, time series and anomaly detection.
 Snap ML accelerates ML algorithms through system awareness and offers novel ML algorithms with best-in-class accuracy.
 Pycaret also automates ML workflows and aims to democratise ML.
 For more information, please visit [Pycaret](https://pycaret.org/)[1].
 •	PyTorch is a machine learning framework used for computer vision and natural language processing applications, initially developed by Meta AI and now part of the Linux Foundation umbrella.
 For more information, please visit [PyTorch](https://pytorch.org/).

-Choi et al. conducted a study of the impact of deep Learning reported on anomaly detection in time-series data [6].
-Several works on these datasets have been reported to prevent early anomalies successfully using deep learning architectures [2][3][5].
+Choi et al. conducted a study of the impact of deep Learning reported on anomaly detection in time-series data [7].
+Several works on these datasets have been reported to prevent early anomalies successfully using deep learning architectures [2][3][4][5].
 These works followed a semi-supervised approach to detecting failure.
 However, there is no strong rationale for selecting a specific train data subset.
 In addition, the models are not challenged against unseen data (another dataset from the three groups.
-Other studies have produced successful results but only used a tiny fraction of the data [4].
+Other studies have produced successful results but only used a tiny fraction of the data [5].

 In this work, we will use deep learning architectures, a BiLSTM, to predict anomalies in an unsupervised fashion.
 The Autoencoder decoder will be trained in all datasets without separating the anomalies portion and evaluated on test dataset 3.
 In addition, Cluster, Histogram, iForest, KNN, MCD and SVM anomaly detection models will be trained and assessed on the same datasets.
-Further, the performance of the models will be compared [6] using the nonparametric statistics Friedman test and the posthoc test Friedman-Conover.
+Further, the performance of the unsupervised models will be compared [6] using the nonparametric statistics Friedman test and the posthoc test Friedman-Conover.

 The aim of this study is to determine whether PyCaret offers a similar or better performance than Artificial Neural Networks but at low code, therefore, optimising resources.